Robdom87/PortfolioPrev/README.md

 ## Description

 Welcome to my portfolio!
-It exists to exposee my work and provide more info on myself.
+It exists as an exhibition of my work and to provide more info on myself.

 ## Deployed Link